 About 11 people die by drowning each day in the U.S. alone.
 Thousands more are treated for nonfatal near-drowning incidents in emergency departments.
-Drowning is one of the leading causes of death among people ages 14 and under.
+Drowning is one of the leading causes of death among those aged 14 and under.
 When a person is injured in the water, seconds matter.
 Having the right portable suction machine available can reduce mortality and morbidity.

 On television and in movies, drowning is loud.
 A person splashes frantically, desperate for help.
 The reality is that drowning is often silent.
-EMS professionals must know the signs of drowning so that they, in conjunction with lifeguards and other first responders, can promptly intervene.
+EMS professionals must know the signs of drowning so that they can promptly intervene in conjunction with lifeguards and other first responders.
 A person may be drowning if:

 The body’s natural response to drowning causes a loss of intelligent response.
-A person cannot respond to instructions nor take proactive steps to help themselves.
+People cannot respond to instructions or take proactive steps to help themselves.
 Once drowning has begun, the intervention must happen immediately and must not require the participation of the drowning person.

-Drowning is a multifaceted incident.
-In some cases, drowning is secondary to a spinal cord or head injury.
+Drowning is a multifaceted incident and the cause of 7% of all injury-related deaths.
 For adults, diving in shallow water and falling from watercraft are common causes of drowning injuries.
 EMS professionals must be prepared to address all components of a drowning injury and to stabilize the head and neck.

 Because drowning is more common among pediatric populations, it’s critical to continually train in airway management skills for treating young people with delicate airways.
 You must always have smaller catheters available for suctioning the airways of young people in drowning accidents.